judax/cordova-plugin-gamepad/README.md

 #cordova-plugin-gamepad

 A Cordova plugin to handle the HTML5 gamepad API for iOS and Android.
-This plugin inject the `navigator.getGamepads` function into the system along with the `gamepadconnected` and `gamepaddisconnected` events into the window event management making any Cordova application to be able to use the underlying game controllers in the system with the same standard API.
+This plugin injects the `navigator.getGamepads` function into the system along with the `gamepadconnected` and `gamepaddisconnected` events into the window event management making any Cordova application to be able to use the underlying game controllers in the system with the same standard API.
 If the gamepad API is already available (the underlying Cordova webview already supports it) no modifications are made.

 ##How to use it